dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   A bare `pattern` destructures the corresponding positional field from the record and matches it against `pattern`.

-*   A `identifier: pattern` destructures the named field with the name `identifier` and matches it against `pattern`.
+*   An `identifier: pattern` destructures the named field with the name `identifier` and matches it against `pattern`.

 *   A `: pattern` is a named field with the name omitted.
 When destructuring named fields, it's very common to want to bind the resulting value to a variable with the same name.

-As a convenience, the identifier can be omitted on a named field.
-In that case, the name is inferred from `pattern`.
-The subpattern must be a variable pattern or cast pattern, which may be wrapped in any number of null-check or null-assert patterns.
+    As a convenience, the identifier can be omitted and inferred from `pattern`.

-    The field name is then inferred from the name in the variable or cast pattern.
+    The subpattern must be a variable pattern which may be wrapped in a unary pattern.
+The field name is then inferred from the name in the variable pattern.
 These pairs of patterns are each equivalent:

     ```dart
     // Variable:
-    (untyped: untyped, typed: int typed)
+    var (untyped: untyped, typed: int typed) = ...
-    (:untyped, :int typed)
+    var (:untyped, :int typed) = ...

+    switch (obj) {
+      case (untyped: var untyped, typed: int typed): ...
+      case (:var untyped, :int typed): ...
+    }

     // Null-check and null-assert:
+    switch (obj) {
-    (checked: checked?, asserted: asserted!)
+      case (checked: var checked?, asserted: var asserted!): ...
-    (:checked?, :asserted!)
+      case (:var checked?, :var asserted!): ...
+    }

     // Cast:
-    (field: field as int)
+    var (field: field as int) = ...
-    (:field as int)
+    var (:field as int) = ...
     ```

 A record pattern with a single unnamed field and no trailing comma is ambiguous